-$^{^{33}}$ To further support this claim, in Appendix Table G2 we use the difference between an acquired clinic's own live birth rate and the average live birth rate of the chain as the outcome variable of Equation 2.
-The results confirm that clinics that are below and above their chain's average before acquisition experience significant increases in their relative live birth rates after acquisition, but that initially below-average clinics experience the largest increases (8.3 percentage points vs. 3.9 percentage points).
+34 In Appendix Table G2 we use the difference between an acquired clinic's own live birth rate and the average live birth rate of the chain as the outcome variable of Equation 2.
+The results confirm that clinics that are below and above their chain's average before acquisition experience significant increases in their relative live birth rates after acquisition, but that initially below- average clinics experience the largest increases (8.3 percentage points vs. 3.9 percentage points).

-To better understand the fertility chain's role in facilitating improvements in the live birth rate, we conduct additional subsample analyses.
-If clinics are indeed learning from their chain, we would expect clinics acquired by high-performing chains to experience larger increases in the live birth rate than those acquired by lower performing chains.
-To test this, we create an indicator for whether a fertility chain is relatively high performing (above median), or low performing (below median) based on the average live birth rate of the clinics in the chain before the first chain transaction occurs during our sample period (there are not enough chains to create terciles).
+chains.
+To test this, we create an indicator for whether a fertility chain is relatively high performing (above median) or low performing (below median) based on the average live birth rate of the clinics in the chain before the first chain transaction occurs during our sample period (there are not enough chains to create terciles).
 We then interact these high and low-performing chain indicators with the post-transaction indicators in Equation 2.
-The estimates on these interaction terms are statistically significant and reveal that live birth rates increase by 7.3 percentage points in clinics acquired by high-performing chains, and by 2.8 percentage points in clinics acquired by low-performing chains (Appendix Table G3).
-These findings suggest that fertility chains with pre-existing superior knowledge can facilitate larger increases in live birth rates.
+The estimates on these interaction terms are statistically significant and reveal that live birth rates increase by 7.3 percentage points in clinics acquired by highperforming chains, and by 2.8 percentage points in clinics acquired by low-performing chains (Appendix Table G3).
+These findings suggest that fertility chains with preexisting superior knowledge can facilitate larger increases in live birth rates.

 Volume-Outcome Relationship.
-Rather than improving from accessing new knowledge, physicians may improve their outcomes by performing more IVF cycles.
+Rather than improving by accessing new knowledge, physicians may improve their outcomes by performing more IVF cycles.
 A recent study by Wilkinson et al. (2022) did not find a significant association between a clinic's volume and its live birth rates.
 Similarly, a review by Mizrachi and McQueen (2022) finds no evidence of differences in IVF success rates based on physician experience: Even among fellows, outcomes were stable throughout their training.
 The authors conclude that because embryo transfer is "performed by a single operator on their own, and thus, after initial training, there is limited opportunity for physicians to compare their technique to other colleagues and improve" (Mizrachi and McQueen 2022, p.
 816).
-Therefore, rather than within-physician learning from increased volume, physicians may be more likely to improve from knowledge sharing within the chain.34
+Therefore, rather than within-physician learning from increased volume, physicians may be more likely to improve from knowledge sharing within the chain.35

 The event study results provide insights into the volume-outcome relationship (Figure 4).
 If improvements among acquired clinics only happened via learning-by-doing from increased volume, we would expect the improvement in the live birth rate to follow a similar trajectory as the increase in clinic volume.
 Instead, in the first couple of years post-acquisition, there are immediate increases in the live birth rate without commensurate increases in volume.
-Additionally, affiliated clinics see large increases in volume but no changes to the live birth rate.
+Additionally, affiliated clinics see increases in volume but no changes to the live birth rate.
 We also re-estimate the terciles in Table 4 Column 1 based on pre-transaction IVF cycles but use live birth rate as the outcome (Appendix Table G4).
 The estimates of this regression show that acquired clinics in the top tercile of volume (which saw no significant increases in volume) still significantly increase the live birth rate by 4.2 percentage points.
 Together, these results suggest the volume-outcome relationship does not appear to drive the increase in the live birth rate.